clevelandmusicco/HothouseExamples/src/BasicPhaser/README.md

 ## Description

 A literal port of the [petal/phaser example from DaisyExamples](https://github.com/electro-smith/DaisyExamples/tree/master/petal/phaser).
 Knobs, switches, and pins are (mostly) directly accessed without enums, so look at `hothouse.h` if you want to decipher the mappings.
 Parameters are not used; the `.Process()` function on knobs defaults to a 0.0f -> 1.0f range.
-And, yes, that's a bitwise XOR being used to toggle the bypass state. :neckbeard:
+And, yes, that's a bitwise XOR being used to toggle the bypass state.

 ### Controls